lespicker/jekyll-bootstrap/_posts/2013-11-30-schenks-wehmiller.md

 "I'd been photographing the trees every time we visited them," John reports, "usually late afternoon when we came for dinner.
 But this project became a systematic study to capture images during different seasons and in different lighting conditions."

-After talking with John and the Schencks, my assistant Bob Boyer and I got to work on John's images, rendering the contrast to match the Museo fine art canvas we were planning to use.
+After speaking with John and the Schencks, my assistant Bob Boyer and I got to work on John's images, rendering the contrast to match the Museo fine art canvas we were planning to use.
 We produced some test prints that we showed to the group for their approval and go-ahead.

 We worked against a self-imposed deadline due to my upcoming photo travels to Iceland and Maine.
 All was going well.... until.
 In our rush to get the canvases to our frame shop, Severn Graphics outside Baltimore, we had not noticed that we printed one image two inches too short.
-Thanks heavens for the pros at Severn.
+Thank heavens for the pros at Severn.
 They contacted me in Iceland and Bob handled the mess.
 By time I arrived back in the States, all was well and I picked up and delivered the framed canvasses.

 In the lead image you can see the quadtych hanging above a staircase at the Schenck's home.